ajth-work/lessons/README.md

-# codecademy-solutions
+# Lesson
-My solutions for courses on Codecademy
+My coursework for various websites as well as some personal tinkering based on new learnings.

+## Contents
+- codeacademy

+- coursera

+  - IBM AI Engineering

+- freecodecamp

+- personal